patrickc01/CRIS.py/Readme.md

 ## Usage

-To use CRIS.py, directly modify the file CRIS.py in the Python editor.
+To use CRIS.py, directly modify the file CRIS.py in the Python editor (or use command-line options as described in the next section).
 Change text between quote (') marks to reflect your target amplicon.
 CRIS.py reads DNA as a simple text sequence.
 Therefore all DNA sequences entered must be on the same strand.
 Parameters to modify are:
   1. ID:   The name of the project, gRNA or gene.
 This will be used to create the output folder.